NeilFabiao/Background-Segmentation-Gaussian-Mixture-Models-Deep-Learning/Readme.md

-# Background Segmentation Gaussian Mixture Models and U-Net #
+# Background Segmentation Gaussian Mixture Models and U-Ne #

 The Mixture of Gaussian’s or mostly mentioned as Gaussian mixture models is a probabilistic statistical technique that can be used for image segmentation.
 Implementations and improvements of this approach can be seen on the paper by [4] and [5].